 A workflow node is a “step” of the workflow model.
 The node holds a set of configurable properties that define what the workflow engine should do at this step.
 For instance, it can create a task for someone, send some notifications, update some document properties.

 A workflow instance is the instance of the execution of one given workflow model by the workflow engine.
-A workflow instance hold the data bound to a specific execution as well as the current state of execution.
+A workflow instance holds the data bound to a specific execution as well as the current state of execution.
 A workflow instance is composed of node instances, like the workflow model is composed of nodes.

-In the workflow terminology a transition is what links two nodes in the graph of a workflow model.
+In the workflow terminology, a transition is what links two nodes in the graph of a workflow model.
 A transition is always associated to a condition.
 When there is a transition between nodes n1 and n2, the workflow engine will check if the transition condition is evaluated to true.
 If yes, it will execute n2 immediately after n1 is processed.

 A task is a persisted object that represents what a workflow instance expects from a user or a group of users.
-Usually they are expected to give some information through a form and click on a button (like Accept, Reject, Confirm, Notify, Transform, etc.).
+They are expected to give some information through a form and click on a button (like Accept, Reject, Confirm, Notify, Transform, etc.).
 A task usually has one or several assignees, a title, a directive and an expected date of achievement.
 A task is either to be done or done.
 A task is created by a node for which the property of task creation has been activated.
 The task assignees can be specified directly in the task definition or can be dynamically computed.

 A layout is a definition of how data or UI components should be organized on the screen, in terms of “position”.
 A layout is organized either as a table or as a “grid”.
 Layouts are used for specifying